-Goodbye Chlorine’s Conditioner Plus is different than any other conditioner you’ve used and here’s why:
+ELITE Conditioner is different than any other conditioner you’ve used and here’s why:

-- Neutralizes Chlorine: Conditioner Plus effectively neutralizes chlorine.
+- Neutralizes Chlorine: ELITE Conditioner effectively neutralizes chlorine.

 - Adds Moisture: It is formulated with coconut oil, olive oil, rice bran oil, mineral oil and vegetable glycerine which add moisture back into your hair.

 - Replaces Critical Nutrients: It adds nutrients back into your hair that will help make your hair strong and shiny.